simonmichael/hledger/RELEASING.md

 ## Changelogs

-Always maintain changelogs in main branch (not in release branches).
+Always maintain changelogs in master branch (not in release branches).

 **Frequently**, especially after merging changes, and before cherry picking into release branch: